What Are Hormones?

 The body produces many different types of hormones.
 Together, hormones act on almost every cell, organ and bodily process and function.
 In particular, hormones play a vital role in the regulation of growth and development, cognition, metabolism, hunger/thirst, reproductive processes and sexual function.
 Such processes are highly important for normal development in young children.

-VIDEO Hormones and the Endocrine System
+Hormones and the Endocrine System

 Hormones are produced and secreted into the bloodstream by groups of cells called glands – together, glands make up the ‘endocrine system’.